The stripping process can be slow: part I: Bounding the stripping number

 We will focus much of our analysis on the following parameters of $G_t$: \begin{itemize} \item $L_t$ is the total degree of the light vertices in $G_t$; i.e.\ of the vertices in $\msq_t$. \item $N_t$ is the number of heavy vertices in $G_t$; i.e.\ of the vertices outside of $\msq_t$. \item $D_t$ is the total degree of the heavy vertices in $G_t$. \end{itemize} We denote the triple of these values as:

 \fix{and

 }

-\fix{ We first give an overview of the proof of Theorem~\ref{mt}.
-The key arguments are to rather precisely describe the evolution of $(L_t)_{t\ge 0}$, especially in a critical range of $t$.
+\fix{ We first give an overview of the proof of Theorem~\ref{mt}. \fix{As mentioned earlier, $L_{t(i)}$ equals the total degree of $S_i$ in ${\widehat H}_i$.
+This will allow us to relate $|S_i|$ to $L_{t(i)}$.} The key arguments are to rather precisely describe the evolution of $(L_t)_{t\ge 0}$, especially in a critical range of $t$.
 We will show that after a sufficiently large but bounded number $B$ of iterations of the parallel stripping process, the number of vertices remaining in the hypergraph becomes very close to $\a n$ (see Lemma~\ref{l:B}).
 Then, we will prove that in SLOW-STRIP, $L_t$ decreases with at least a certain rate for all $t\ge t(B)$ (see Lemma~\ref{llt1}).
 Using that we can bound from below the rate at which $L_{t(i)}$ (or $|S_i|$, roughly speaking) decreases for each $i\ge B$.
 This allows us to obtain the upper bound for $s_k(\H_r(n,cn))$ as in Theorem~\ref{mt}.

 To obtain the lower bound of $s_k(\H_r(n,cn))$ in the supercritical case as in Theorem~\ref{mt}(a), we will tightly bound the rate (from both below and above) at which $L_t$ decreases for $t\ge t(B)$ (See Section~\ref{slsi}).
 This enables us to establish a rather precise description of $(|S_i|)_{i\ge B}$ (see Lemma~\ref{lsi}), and hence deduce the desired lower bound on the stripping number.